Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: System Model

 \subsection{Air-to-Ground (A2G) and Ground-to-Air (G2A) Channel Models}

 In our model, there may be limited information on the precise locations, heights, and amount of radio impairments, such as due to buildings, walls, and so on.
 Meanwhile, the randomness associated with the LoS and non-line-of-sight (NLoS) links must be considered in the design of the UAV-based communication system.
 As a result, to develop practical A2G/G2A channels, we consider that each device, i.e., $\edgeuser$, $\centeruser$, and $\fusioncenter$, has a probabilistic LoS link towards $\uav$.
 The LoS probability is a function of the device's and $\uav$'s locations in the 3D plane.
-One popular approach for determining the LoS probability in DUAs is based on a logistic function, which is expressed as \cite{HouraniWCL2014}
+One popular approach for determining the LoS probability is based on a logistic function, which is expressed as $p^{\rm LoS}_{\sf XY} = ( 1+ \alpha_1 e^{ -\alpha_2(J_{\sf XY}-\alpha_1)} )^{-1}$, where $\alpha_1$ and $\alpha_2$ are environmental-dependent coefficients \cite{HouraniWCL2014, MozaffariCST2019, YuanTVT2022}, $J_{\sf XY}$ [deg] denotes the elevation angle \cite{HouraniWCL2014}.
+Specifically, $J_{\sf XY}$ can be calculated as $ J_{\sf XY} \!=\! \frac{180}{\pi} \arcsin \frac{ \left| Z_{\sf Y}-Z_{\sf X} \right|} {d_{\sf XY}} $, where $|\!\cdot\!|$ denotes the absolute value operator.
+In addition, the probability of having a NLoS connection is $p^{\rm NLoS}_{\sf XY} = 1 - p^{\rm LoS}_{\sf XY}$.
+The PDF of $g_{\sf XY}$ for the A2G/G2A channels can be modeled as \cite{HouraniWCL2014, MozaffariCST2019, YuanTVT2022}